duxweb/dux-refine-docs/en/components/table.md

 }}
 ```

-## onFilterChange
+### onFilterChange

 - Type: `(values: Record<string, any>) => void`
 - Default: `undefined`

-Callback function triggered when filter data changes.
+A callback function that is triggered when filter data changes.

-## batchRender
+### batchRender

-- Type: `React.ReactNode`
+- Type: `() => React.ReactNode`
 - Default: `undefined`

-Custom elements for multiple selection operations after selecting rows in the table.
-You can access the selected data using the table's Ref.
+Customize the batch operation elements after selecting multiple rows in the table.
+You can access the selected data through the table's Ref.

 ```jsx
 import { CardTable, CardTableRef } from '@duxweb/dux-refine'